domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 ## George Boole, Mathematics Educator

 1 + 1 = 1 (Boolean logic: True + True = True)

+## Decadence

+Literary movement of late 19th century France and England characterized by refined aestheticism, artiface, and the quest for new sensations.

 ## Jacques Derrida, Algerian-French Philosopher